-To save time, I purchased the paper-thin pre-sliced sirloin at the Asian food market.
+To save time, I purchased the paper-thin pre-sliced sirloin at my local market.
 This way, I only needed to cut the strips into 1/4 inch wide slices.
 If you are slicing the meat at home, place it in the freezer for about 15 minutes first to make it easier to cut it thinner.

 I also made Adobong Manok at Baboy (Stewed Chicken and Pork in Vinegar and Soy Sauce), Pan de Sal (Salted Bread), Leche Flan (Milk Custard), and Sinangag (Fried Rice).

 Pan de Sal is a favorite for Chad and this recipe did not disappoint.
 These rolls are often served during breakfast and merienda.
 They are covered with breadcrumbs for a little texture.
-As with many rolls, it is best warm from the oven, but the author mentions reheating day old bread in a paper bag sprinkled with water in a 250 degree F oven.
-Chad generally enjoys them topped with cheese.
+As with many rolls, it is best warm from the oven, but the author mentions reheating day old bread in a paper bag sprinkled with water in a 250˚F oven.

 I made the Sinangag to go with the Tapa.
 This delicious fried rice is a favorite of mine and only has 4 ingredients.
 Cooked, day-old rice is fried in a little oil with crushed garlic and salt.
 So simple, yet so delicious.
 I love that tips were included for success such as loosening the grains with moist hands and coating them with salt before frying.